How sexy and loved up are you feeling right now?

 So if you’re struggling with your mojo, check out some of these articles which really get to the nitty-gritty of the matter:

 If you’re apart from your loved one, make plans to watch a movie together, listen to the same playlist, try to recreate your first date virtually, have a “cheese and wine evening” or even take things a step further.
-We hear sexting is surprisingly liberating…
+Share the way you have seduced your partner into you on your first date.
+We also hear sexting is surprisingly liberating…

 Unsurprisingly, this idea comes from the LEGO Group, who maintain that the most romantic thing in the world is playing with little plastic bricks.
 Apparently ‘Couples Who Build Together – Stay Together!’